-This system uses an electrical circuit (tach filter) to condition the signal output from the distributor module to the negative terminal of the coil.
-A wire marked "tach input" will be part of your wiring harness and connects to the "-" terminal of the ignition coil or the lead out of your ignition module.
-The tach filter is located toward the ECM and is connected to the harness through a 4 pin weather pak connector.
+If this installation is using an electronic ignition system that is part of your vehicle already, a tach filter will be used.
+A wire marked "tach input" will be part of your wiring harness and connects to the "-" terminal of the ignition coil or the tach lead of your MSD or Jacobs ignition module as mentioned in the previous paragraph.